 - A content management system (CMS).
 This is the code that runs your blog.
 I use WordPress – it’s the best CMS out there.

 - A theme.
-This makes your website look pretty, the visual aspect of your new blog.
+This makes your website look pretty.
 I use Genesis Themes by Studiopress.

 - A mailing list.
 This is a service that collects and stores email addresses for you, so that you can email your subscribers with new blog posts.
 I use ConvertKit, but MailChimp is probably a better option for starting out.